Gonna Take a Miracle

 Gonna Take a Miracle is the fifth album by New York City-born singer, songwriter and pianist Laura Nyro, with assistance by vocal trio Labelle.
 It was released on Columbia Records in November 1971, one year after its predecessor Christmas and the Beads of Sweat.
 The album is Nyro's only all-covers album, and she interprets mainly 1950s and 1960s soul and R&B standards, using Labelle as a traditional back-up vocal group.

 Nyro had originally had the idea to do a covers album during 1970, and on her tour to support the Christmas and the Beads of Sweat album, she introduced several of the songs that later appeared on Gonna Take a Miracle, including "Spanish Harlem" and "Dancing in the Street".

 Gonna Take a Miracle remains a critics' favorite Laura Nyro record for its laidback atmosphere and impressive soul grooves and musicianship as well as classic Philadelphia soul production from Kenny Gamble and Leon Huff.
-It was her last commercially successful album, peaking at #46 on the Billboard 200, then known as the Pop Albums chart, as well as #41 on the Black Albums chart.
+It was her last commercially successful album, peaking at No. 46 on the Billboard 200, then known as the Pop Albums chart, as well as No. 41 on the Black Albums chart.

 The album was Nyro's last for over four years as she turned her back on the music industry to get married and live a rural life away from the spotlight.
 Her work with Patti LaBelle on the album formed a lifelong friendship.

 In 2005, music magazine The Word voted Gonna Take a Miracle among the 60 Best Underrated Albums of All Time.